2025 EARLY BIRD SALE NOW ON!

 1hr

 Wake early for your final day in paradise!
 Set sail for a spot of dolphin and whale watching, enjoying the special opportunity to observe and perhaps even swim with playful dolphins in their natural habitat.
 Mauritius boasts thriving marine life: encounters with resident sperm whales, pilot whales, and spinner, bottlenose and spotted dolphins are common year-round.
 With some extra luck, humpback whales can also be seen during their winter migration from June to September.
+You'll also have time for a final snorkelling session in this natural aquarium in the lagoon of Le Morne Beach.
 Back on shore, enjoy some final hours of relaxation and perhaps a cocktail or two at the beach to celebrate the end of an incredible island adventure.
-As the sun sets, bid farewell to Mauritius and get transferred to the airport for your flight home.
+This afternoon, bid farewell to Mauritius and join the scheduled group transfer back to the airport in time for your flight home.

 Day 1